pdf-icon

 Sensor Configuration

-• The primary chip module is the HLW8032 energy metering chip, which is responsible for collecting and reading sensor data such as voltage, current, and power.
+The main chip module is the HLW8032 energy metering chip, which is responsible for collecting and reading sensor data such as voltage, current, and power.

 sensor: